octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 - Setting **already activated** accounts in the scripts folder:
    Accounts can be defined according to the network.
 By default, a *sandbox* folder is present, with two defined acocunts ( these two accounts are found in any sandbox).
-New accounts can be defined by creating a new folder, whose name is the network name (convention), with an `accounts.js` file:
+New accounts can be defined by creating a new folder, named after the network name (convention), with an `accounts.js` file:

 ```js